BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

         that do not match this pattern will be ignored (the default of "" matches all objects)

+    --option=n=v...
+        can be specified multiple times; defines options that can be accessed and used when generating the report; useful when used with reports implemented in plugins

     --outfile=s
         specifies the output file; if not specified, output will be sent to *stdout*